Morita equivalence for operator systems: Morita equivalence invariants

 where we used the nuclearity of $M_n$.
 We thus obtain a complete order embedding that preserves the copies of $M_n \odot (\S \odot \R) = (M_n \odot \S) \odot \R$, and thus it is surjective.
 The required identification (\ref{eq_neweq}) now follows.

 Now the proof follows as in item (iv).
-That is, use (\ref{eq_IMnS}), the nuclearity of $M_n$ (and thus also preservation of inclusions by $M_n \otimes_{\max} -$), the associativity of $\tau$ and the $({\rm el}, \tau)$-nuclearity of $\S$, to get the complete order isomorphisms
+That is, use (\ref{eq_IMnS}), the nuclearity of $M_n$ (and thus also preservation of inclusions by $M_n \otimes_{\max} -$), the associativity of the maximal tensor product and the $({\rm el}, {\rm c})$-nuclearity of $\S$, to get the complete order isomorphisms

 Therefore we have the following diagram that fixes $M_n(\S) \odot \R$:

 where the horizontal arrow is given by ${\rm el} \leq {\rm c}$, the vertical arrow is a complete order embedding by the definition of $\otimes_{\rm el}$, and the diagonal arrow was shown to be a complete order embedding.
 This shows that the horizontal map is a complete order isomorphism. \end{proof}